MicrosoftDocs/appcenter-docs/docs/analytics/event-metrics.md

 In order to see the events before a crash, you must integrate the Analytics SDK into the app, and define one or more events.

-Breadcrumbs are stored for just 28 days, while crashes can potentially be store indefinitely.
+Breadcrumbs are stored for just 28 days, while crashes can potentially be stored indefinitely.
 This means that if you are looking at a crash which is older than 28 days, you will not see the corresponding breadcrumbs.

 ## Handled Errors